Metanome/neuro-cohort-bot/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](https://github.com/Metanome/neuro-cohort-bot/blob/main/LICENSE) file for details.